 Mandatory supervised evacuation drills are conducted each semester in the fall and spring between the hours of 6:00 a.m. and 10:00 p.m. when the majority of the students are present.
+These drills may be announced or unannounced.
 These drills are coordinated through Campus Police, Campus Life, and local fire and 911 center.
 Resident Assistants assist with the orderly and timely evacuation of the residential housing facility by directing students to the designated assembly site.
-Post drills are reviewed by the campus safety committee.
+After action reports are reviewed by the campus safety committee.

-On Campus Housing Evacuation Drill 07/21/2021 Evacuation Drill On Campus Housing Evacuation Drill 10/20/2021 Evacuation Drill
+On Campus Housing Evacuation Drill 03/27/2022 Evacuation Drill On Campus Housing Evacuation Drill 06/28/2022 Evacuation Drill On Campus Housing Evacuation Drill 09/13/2022 Evacuation Drill